 Do the Math

-However, you will also see that Dana Farber is estimating more than 200,000 people are as yet undiagnosed.
-Even if that were 50% accurate, it would put the current prevalence figure in US over 200,000 – ergo NOT RARE.
+You will also see that Dana Farber is estimating more than 200,000 people are as yet undiagnosed.
+Even if that were 50% accurate, it would put the current prevalence figure in US over 300,000.

 Let’s cut to the chase – NETs are not rare, they are just less common

 Are we shouting loud enough about this?
 I don’t think so.
-‘Rare’ is very frequently used within our community almost to the point of being a status symbol leading to denial.
-However, based on these figures, this looks like an outdated approach along with its associated icons.
+‘Rare’ is very frequently used within our community almost to the point of being a status symbol (not sure why – to be rare is to be ignored).
+Based on these figures, this looks like an outdated approach along with its associated icons.
 Statistically, rare cancers don’t normally do well in comparison to the more common types and they certainly don’t attract the same resources and research.

 “A neoplasm on the rise.
 More prevalent than you may think.
 Incidence increased dramatically during past 3 decades” (Novartis)